wavefrontHQ/docs/pages/doc/alerts_manage.md

 All Wavefront users can [examine alerts and drill down to find the problem](alerts.html).
 Administrators can create and manage alerts.

-{% include note.html content="You need the [Alerts permissions](permissions_overview.html) to create and manage alerts.
+{% include note.html content="You need the [Alerts](permissions_overview.html) permission to create and manage alerts.
 If some of the alerts in your environment are under [access control](access.html), you can view or view and modify those alerts only if they've been shared with you." %}

 ## Create Alert Video